ErikKBethke/social-media-usda/README.md

 ### Notes/To-Do
 1. Improve training data to be more catered to USDA tweet Language
-2. Improve automation
+2. Improve automation (build into 1 module)
-3. Better read/write functionality for data